LakeMLB: Data Lake Machine Learning Benchmark

 \item \textbf{Data Augmentation-based Strategy (DA).} Auxiliary samples are incorporated either via identical or semantically similar labels, or through pseudo-label generation.
 This approach enriches the training set at the data level.

-\item \textbf{Feature Augmentation-based Strategy (FA).} For each target sample, the most similar row from auxiliary tables is retrieved using $1$-nearest-neighbor (1NN) search.
+\item \textbf{Feature Augmentation-based Strategy (FA).} For each target sample, the most similar row from auxiliary tables is retrieved using $1$-nearest-neighbor (1-NN) search (approximate search for scalability).
 The retrieved features are concatenated with the target features, effectively expanding the feature space horizontally. \end{itemize}